 How to CORRECTLY build the coil

 Building a simple DC electric motor it is rather simple but there is one very important step that must be done right or otherwise you will finish with a construct that doesn’t work and you will not know why.

 Once you have made the coil, as shown on the video, you must remove the enamel from ONLY the top half of each end of the wires

-We have build the whole circuit over a 2000 mm by 700 mm piece of cardboard from a show box.
+We have build the whole circuit over a 2000 mm by 700 mm piece of cardboard that we have cut from a shoe box.

-We recommend that before start gluing the parts to the cardboard or even cutting the slot for the battery, that you mark all the locations first.
-Than will avoid you wrong guesses and mistakes.
+We recommend that before starting any work you mark all the locations first.
+That will prevent wrong guesses and mistakes.